angeldzzz23/Swiper/README.md

 ## 🌟 Features

 - [x] Creating an account
-- [x] Loggin in
+- [x] Logging in
 - [x] Swipping on users
-- [x] editting profile
+- [x] editing profile

-**Additions**
-There are still some bugs that I havent figured out.
-For some reason when I create an account, it doesnt log in.
+**Addition/bugss**
+There are still a couple features I would liek to fix.
+1. There's a bug when creating an account, for some reason, sometimes it doesnt show swippable users.
+A quick workaround is changeing the scene delegate to HomeController and logging in that way.